microsoft/aspnet-docker/README.md

 This image contains:
 - Windows Server Core as the base OS
 - IIS 10 as Web Server
-- .NET Framework 4.6.2 (or 3.5)
+- .NET Framework (multiple versions available)
 - .NET Extensibility for IIS

 # How to use these Images

-Copy `4.6.2\sample\Dockerfile` to your app directory.
+Copy `4.7\sample\Dockerfile` to your app directory.
 You would then be able to build and run the site from the app directory.

 ```
 $ docker build -t aspnet-site --build-arg site_root=/